joereddington/export-history/index.md

 <li class='same'> 09:39 docs.google.com</li>
 <li class='same'> 09:38 docs.google.com</li>
 <li class='same'> 09:17 docs.google.com</li>
+<li> 09:03 <a href="https://joereddington.com/2013/09/12/so-im-in-the-edition-of-new-scientist-that-came-out-today.html">So I’m in the edition of New Scientist that came out today | Joe Reddington</a></li>
 <li> 09:02 <a href="https://joereddington.com/2024/01/02/hello-my-name-is-joe.html">Hello, My name is Joe! | Joe Reddington</a></li>
 <li> 09:02 docs.google.com</li>
+<li> 08:57 <a href="https://joereddington.com/2013/09/12/so-im-in-the-edition-of-new-scientist-that-came-out-today.html">So I’m in the edition of New Scientist that came out today | Joe Reddington</a></li>
 </ul>

 <H3>Monday, 19/08/24</H3>